mornir/to-chinese-numeral/README.md

 }
 ```

-## Invalid inputs
+## Valid inputs

-The function takes a Number
+The input argument has to be a `Number`, otherwise a `TypeError` will be thrown.

+The input argument has to be in the range [-99999.999, 99999.999], otherwise a `RangeError` will be thrown.

 ## Credits

+This package was inspired by a [challenge](https://www.codewars.com/kata/52608f5345d4a19bed000b31/train/javascript) on [codewars.com](https://www.codewars.com/)